nicklockwood/ShapeScript/docs/src/paths.md

 A path is a sequence of line segments or curves joined end-to-end.
 The points of the path can be positioned anywhere in 3D space, and the path can be open-ended or closed.

-Paths are not typically used directly as part of a 3D model (except possibly for something like a thin rope or antenna), but they can be used to define the contours of a 3D mesh (see [builders](builders.md) for details).
+Paths are not typically used directly as part of a scene (except possibly for something like a thin rope or antenna), but they can be used to define the contours of a 3D shape (see [builders](builders.md) for details).

 ## Points